Gin6x/i_OrderforUs/README.md

 # i_OrderforUs
-This is a recording app for keeping tracking of takeaway order and notifying everyone with one-click email function.
-Bulid with fully native Swift and MVC.
+This is a recording app for keeping tracking of takeaway order and notifying everyone with one-click email function. \n Bulid with fully native Swift and MVC.